Home

 5. Thread Pool and Parallel Algorithms

 In addition to managing individual threads, C++ provides mechanisms for managing a pool of threads.
-The `std::thread` class can be combined with parallel algorithms from the `6.
-Error Handling and Exception Safety
+The `std::thread` class can be combined with parallel algorithms from the ` ` header to efficiently parallelize computations across multiple threads.
+Parallel algorithms like `std::for_each`, `std::transform`, and `std::reduce` can automatically distribute the workload among the available threads, improving performance on multi-core systems.

 Conclusion